Flawless Physio Logo

 • Place a band around both feet

-• Point the toes of the affected foot and lift them up against the resistance of the band
+• Point the toes of the affected foot and lift them against the band’s resistance.

 • Slowly return to your starting position to complete one repetition